Novaes/ouro/readme.md

 ### Auto-tuner that builds optimized kernels for CNNs ###
-    The three different methods to compute the convolution are implemented: Direct Method, Lowering and Convolution by FFT
+    The three different methods to compute the convolution are each one in their branches: Direct Method (master), Lowering (wip/optlowering) and Convolution by FFT (wip/fastconvolution)

     requirements:
         Terra (github.com/zdevito/terra)